Executive Summary

 Getting the Lock’s QR Code and lock ID

-During Pentesting the device, we obtain the MAC address of smart device via simple Bluetooth scanning in the vicinity.
-We captured the following request and we got a tone of device information in a response.
+During the pentesting, we obtain the MAC address of the smart device via basic Bluetooth scanning in the vicinity.
+We captured the following request and received a lot of device information in the response.

-From these all, we take two measure values i.e. the QR code and the MA address
+From this, we took two measure values i.e. the QR code and the MA address

 Use the barcode and fetch the user ID